evatrium/xobi/README.md

 Object.defineProperty provides when solely detecting object property changes.
 Not to mention, if you're worried about browser support, there is only a partial polyfill for Proxy that does not cover all bases for legacy browsers.

+Here is the polyfill for proxy in case you're interested in messing around with it :) https://github.com/GoogleChrome/proxy-polyfill
 ### License

 [MIT]